-This blog is about unconventional travel hacks and expat tips, my stories and living an unconventional life.
+This blog is about unconventional travel hacks and tips, my stories and living an unconventional life.

 My international journey started as a university lecturer in China.
 I worked with people from over 50 countries and gave talks and training on a variety of topics including writing, public speaking, culture and travel.
-After eating tons of dumplings and wontons, I thought it was time to move on to empanadas.
-So I packed up my suitcase and moved to Chile, South America where I currently work for travel magazines, start-ups and public relations.
-I also do samba dancing and on some occasions, eat Mexican food with Korean expats.
+After China, I lived in Chile, Thailand, Vietnam and currently split my time between the U.S. and the Philippines.

 I have an insatiable thirst for travel and adventure.
-I’ve traveled to 17 countries and my goal is to visit every continent in the world (yes, Antarctica that includes you).
+I’ve traveled to more than 20 countries and my goal is to visit every continent in the world (yes, Antarctica that includes you).

 Where to begin?